named-data/NDN-CCL-API/signature.rst

 Signature Class
 ===============

-A Signature is an abstract base class providing methods to work with the signature information in a Data packet.
+A Signature is an abstract base class providing methods to work with the signature information in an interest or data packet.
 You must create an object of a subclass, for example Sha256WithRsaSignature.

 :[C++]:
     | ``#include <ndn-cpp/signature.hpp>``